go-outside-labs/web3-toolkit-sol/solidity_tldr.md

   	* global: provides information about the blockchain (e.g., `block.timestamp` or `msg.sender`).

 * in terms of the location of the data, variables are declared as either:
-	* storage: variable is a state variable (store on blockchain).
+	* storage: variable is a state variable (stored on the blockchain).
  		* solidity storage is an array of length `2^256`.
      		* each slot in the array can store 32 bytes.
        		* order of declaration and the type of state variables define which slots it will use, unless you use assembly, then you can write to any slot.